fenago/data-analysis-pandas/lab_10/README.md

-# Chapter 10: Making Better Predictions &ndash; Optimizing Models
+# Lab 10: Making Better Predictions &ndash; Optimizing Models

 This chapter shows you strategies for improving the performance of your machine learning models.